pmdino/IGBot/README.md

 # IGBot

-Bot to automate instagram messages using NLP tools
+Bot to automate instagram messages using selenium and NLP